njeuk/dbmapper/README.md

 Each table has an Integer [surrogate key](http://en.wikipedia.org/wiki/Surrogate_key).
 The surrogate key is named \<class\>Id (e.g. bookId) in Scala and \<table\>_id (e.g. book_id) in the database.

-If a variable is defined as an Option[] then the database will convert null column values to None.
+If a variable is defined as an Option[] then dbmapper will convert null column values to None.
 Otherwise null column values will cause an exception.

 See [ScalaToSqlNameConversion](https://github.com/njeuk/dbmapper-macros/blob/master/src/main/scala/com/github/njeuk/dbmapper/macros/ScalaToSqlNameConversion.scala)